ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 Allows incomplete indices.
 Default value is `false`.

 This config value is ignored if there is no X-Chain indexed data in the DB and `index-transactions` is set to `false`.

+## Subnets Configs

+As mentioned above, if a subnet's chain id is `2ebCneblahblahblah`, the config for this chain should be at `{chain-config-dir}/2ebCneblahblahblah/config.json`